tallen-hashicorp/TF-Land-Demo/TF_Land_Demo.md

 ## Demo Starts Here

+* **Slides**
+* Show Hashicorp Arch Slide
+    * Simple 3 teir app with 3 webservers, 4 databases and networking
+* Show Current Process Slide to Explain process
+* Show IaC Slide
     * Introduce Infrastructure As Code and State Management - reusability
 * I'll show how we integrate with a version control system like Git, how we declare our infrastructure
 * I'll start with provisioning our infrastructure "from scratch" via Terraform OSS, show the outputs, and explore how we can iterate even further.

+---
+* **code/terminal**
 * Show HCL in `/hashicups-application`
 * Declarative language in HCL..etc
 * Explain that all this could be in a single project, but it's already been split up into modules.